 - If your detox mechanisms are compromised from nutrient deficiencies and too many toxins, you won’t feel your best.

 None of these issues, if they happen, mean that the Paleo diet isn’t a good choice for you.
 They just mean you need a little extra help — which will be temporary, in the vast majority of cases.
-(You may also need to tweak your diet a bit to make it a better fit for your needs, which I cover in the Troubleshooting Guide.)
+(You may also need to tweak your diet a bit to make it a better fit for your needs, which I cover in the Paleo Diet Challenges & Solutions eBook.)